Maintaining your natural infrastructure systems

 ‘Natural Infrastructure’?

-natural system really only refers to the Assets and Functions (the pieces and their interactions).
+A natural system really only refers to the Assets and Functions (the pieces and their interactions).

 Natural Infrastructure adds the human element, requiring a municipality to consider the derived Benefits and the associated management actions needed to sustain those benefits.